reborg/pomodori/index.markdown

 ---
 layout: default
-title: Welcome to Pomodori
+title: Welcome to Pomodori!
 ---

 Pomodori is a Mac OS only tool based on the pomodoro technique (PT) by [Francesco Cirillo](http://cirillosscrapbook.wordpress.com/).
-Pomodori has a timer and lets you store pomodoro descriptions.
-Pomodori manages pomodoros with just a single click and no need for you to set or start a timer.
-Pomodori shows metrics to help you plan future activities.
-For more information about pomodoros please read the [original PDF paper](http://www.tecnicadelpomodoro.it/docs/francesco-cirillo/2007/ThePomodoroTechnique_v1-3.pdf) and keep in touch with the [pomodoro community](http://www.pomodorotechnique.com/).
+Pomodori measures the pomodoro time and stores pomodoro descriptions with only a single click.
+Pomodori shows metrics to help you plan future activities and detailed charts.
+For more information about the technique please visit [pomodoro community](http://www.pomodorotechnique.com/).

-VERSION 0.1 FEATURES
+FEATURES
 --------------------

 The project is young but features are added fast.
-As of today (Version 0.1):
+Do you want to suggest a feature?
+Please enter here: [LightHouse](http://reborg.lighthouseapp.com/projects/25822-pomodori/overview)

+Release 0.2

+* Added "Pomodoro Summary by Day" chart that shows the count of pomodoros by day in a bar chart
+* Better looking UI
+* Improved stability

+Release 0.1

 * Pomodori automatically starts a 25 mins countdown when launched
 * Pomodori rings a bell at the end of the 25 mins